abhishek2chikun/Facial_Emotion_Detection_CNN-LSTM/README.md

 The repository is currently compatible with `tensorflow-2.0` and makes use of the Keras API using the `tensorflow.keras` library.

 * The [original FER2013 dataset in Kaggle](https://www.kaggle.com/deadskull7/fer2013) is available as a single csv file.
-I had converted into a dataset of images in the PNG format for training/testing and provided this as the dataset in the previous section.

 ## Algorithm